johnwmillr/johnwmillr.github.io/_posts/2017-08-21-scraping-genius-lyrics.markdown

 [Genius.com](https://www.genius.com) is a fun website.
 If you aren't familiar with it, Genius hosts a bunch of song lyrics and lets users highlight and annotate passages from those lyrics with interpretations, explanations, and references.
 Originally called RapGenius.com and devoted to lyrics from rap and hip-hop songs, the website now includes lyrics and annotations from most genres of music.
 You can figure out what ["Words are flowing out like endless rain into a paper cup"](https://genius.com/3287551) from *Across the Universe* really means, or what Nonname was referring to when she said *["Moses wrote my name in gold and Kanye did the eulogy"](https://genius.com/10185147)*.

 It turns out it's not too difficult to start pulling data from the Genius website.
-Genius provides an API that allows nerds to programatically access song and artist data from their website.
+Genius provides an API that allows nerds to programmatically access song and artist data from their website.
 What the Genius API *doesn't* provide, however, is a way to download the lyrics themselves.
 With a little help from [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) though, we're able to grab the song lyrics without too much more work.

 Let's get started.
 You can download [this Jupyter notebook]({{site.url}}/assets/code/scraping-genius-lyrics.ipynb) to follow along with the code in this post.
-You can also head over to my [GeniusLyrics repository](https://github.com/johnwmillr/GeniusLyrics) to check out the full python package.
+You can also head over to my [LyricsGenius repository](https://github.com/johnwmillr/LyricsGenius) to check out the full python package.

+### tl;dr ###
+I wrote a Python package that wraps the Genius.com API and makes it easy to download song lyrics.

+Install the package: ```$pip install lyricsgenius```.

+Look at the [examples on my GitHub page](https://github.com/johnwmillr/LyricsGenius#usage) to get started using the package.
+Enjoy!

-### The Genius API ###
+## The Genius API ##
 Head over to [https://docs.genius.com](https://docs.genius.com) to take a look at the documentation for their API.
 I would have appreciated having an overview of the Genius API before starting this project, so I'll try to write a bit of one here.

 Before you can start making requests to the Genius API, you'll need to [sign up for a (free) account](http://genius.com/api-clients) that authorizes you to access their API.
-The authoriziation key you're assigned is then incorporated into each request you make to the API.
+The authorization key you're assigned is then incorporated into each request you make to the API.

 The documentation is organized by the different sort of requests that can be made to the API.
 I'm most interested in Search, Song, and Artist requests, so I'll focus on those here.
 Search requests allow you to search Genius.com for any given string, just like you would in the search box on the website.
 Song and Artist requests allow you to directly access an item from the Genius database by providing the item's corresponding API ID.
 After receiving a request, the database returns a JSON object containing search results, song names, etc.

-#### Making an API request ####
+### Making an API request ###

 Each type of API request has its own URL format.
 The process of accessing the API database is the same regardless of which type of request the URL is formatted for.
 Here are the formats:
   * Songs:   ```https://api.genius.com/songs/[song_api_id]```